Fang Zheng Peng

-Fang Zheng Peng is the Director, Energy GRID Institute and a RK Mellon Endowed Chair Professor of Electrical and Computer Engineering in the University of Pittsburgh, U.S. Earlier, he was a Distinguished Professor of Engineering at the Center for Advanced Power Systems, Florida State University, U.S. His primary research area is power electronics, covering the development of Z-source inverters and multilevel inverters for STATCOM applications to improve power flow capability.
+Fang Zheng Peng is the Director, Energy GRID Institute and a RK Mellon Endowed Chair Professor of Electrical and Computer Engineering in the University of Pittsburgh, U.S. Earlier, he was a Distinguished Professor of Engineering at the Center for Advanced Power Systems, Florida State University, and a distinguished professor at Michigan State University.
+His primary research area is power electronics, covering the development of Z-source inverters and multilevel inverters for STATCOM applications to improve power flow capability.

 Education background

 Peng received the B.S. degree in electrical engineering from Wuhan University, China, in 1983 and the M.S. and Ph.D. degrees both in electrical engineering from the Nagaoka University of Technology, Japan, in 1987 and 1990, respectively.

 Research contributions

 Peng is credited with developing the digital Z-source converter, which can protect the power system in a short period of time of 5 microseconds.
 The significance of the research lies in the fact that the switching speed is 1000 times faster than a conventional circuit breaker.
 Conventional circuit breakers take around 50 milliseconds to activate in case of safety mechanism during an electrical fault.
 The time taken is long enough to kill a person or spark a fire.
 Therefore, Peng's research helps in reducing the voltage to a safe range in quick time to prevent fires.
 The research is particularly useful in the wake of hundreds of wildfires every year in the United States.

 Peng's earlier innovations with cascaded multilevel inverters to flexible ac transmission system during the 1990s allowed for transformerless operations to reach utility-scale voltage levels and power ratings.
 The innovation has been incorporated worldwide and helped in avoiding costs, power loss, bulkiness, and failure issues encountered with traditional multiphase inverters.

 Peng has more than 400 publications in IEEE Xplore and citations of more than 17,800.
 His publications covered a wide variety of power electronics and power system topics, including modular multilevel converter, phase-locked loop, current control, sensorless control, wide bandgap devices, and digital signal processing to name a few.